pluginized-protocols/libxbgp/docs/source/helper_functions.rst

       int set_int_global(api_args, int new_value);

-  The function body remains the same. ``auto_get`` is a macro function taking two argument :
+  The function body remains the same. ``auto_get`` is a macro function taking two arguments :

   1. The type of argument as defined in the ``bpf_args_t`` array
   2. The type of pointer (cast value)

   ``auto_get`` returns the original pointer to the variable to modify.
 If the macro cannot check the validity of the argument, it returns NULL.
 - The pointer returner by ``auto_get`` is the original pointer as defined in the ``bpf_args_t`` array.
-Any changes will be also visible outside the VM
+Any changes will also be visible outside the VM.